Karl Muck: National Anthem controversy

-Major Higginson claimed responsibility for the BSO's initial failure to play the anthem, with little effect on outraged press coverage.
-He visited the Washington, D.C. headquarters of the Department of Justice where he received assurances that the government had no issue with any member of the orchestra.
-He tried to present the issue as one of artistic independence, saying he would rather disband the orchestra than allow anyone to dictate its programming.
-Muck took a similar tack with this statement: "Art is a thing by itself, and not related to any particular nation or group.
+Meanwhile, Major Higginson claimed responsibility for the BSO's initial failure to play the anthem, with little effect on the outrage stirred by the now nationwide press coverage.
+He visited the Washington, D.C. headquarters of the Department of Justice and received assurances that the government had no issue with any member of the orchestra.
+He tried to present the issue as one of artistic freedom, saying he would rather disband the orchestra than allow anyone to dictate its programming for political reasons.
+Muck took a similarly apolitical artistic stance with the statement: "Art is a thing by itself, and not related to any particular nation or group.
 Therefore, it would be a gross mistake, a violation of artistic taste and principles for such an organization as ours to play patriotic airs.
 Does the public think that the Symphony Orchestra is a military band or a ballroom orchestra?"

 Back in Boston, the BSO found curiosity and support.
 On November 2, 1917, the crowd that filled a Friday afternoon concert at Symphony Hall read a program insert announcing that the national anthem would follow every BSO concert and applauded when Higginson appeared.
 Higginson announced that Muck had once again tendered his resignation so that "no prejudice against him may prejudice the welfare of the orchestra" and Higginson had yet to accept it.
 The audience then greeted the entry of Muck with a standing ovation and rose to applaud again after he led the orchestra in a performance of "The Star-Spangled Banner".

 The New York Times pointed out that the entire affair could have been avoided if Higginson and Muck had had a better sense of the public sentiment.
 They should have anticipated the request for the anthem and should have programmed it in the first place.
 The paper blamed the entire affair on Muck and "the then obstinate management of the Boston Symphony Orchestra."

-In November, the BSO performed in New York City, where Higginson and Ellis reluctantly gave in to Muck's insistence on playing the anthem.
+In November, the BSO performed in New York City, where at last Higginson and Ellis reluctantly gave in to Muck's insistence on playing the anthem.
 Critics were not completely satisfied and criticized the arrangement Muck used as "cheap" and "undignified" without realizing it was the work of Victor Herbert, who in addition to his popular Broadway operettas had also written serious symphonic works and conducted both the New York Philharmonic and the Pittsburgh Symphony.
 When the orchestra returned to New York in December, Muck used a new arrangement that proved a critical success.
 It was the work of BSO concertmaster Anton Witek, "the most pro-German of all the Germans in the orchestra."